-The Library is located on the lower level (across from Central Services) to provide quality service and convenient access to information that supports the research and educational needs of both physicians and staff.

-It has Wi-Fi for your convenience.
-Hours are 8:30-4:30 M and F. Available from your desktop is the Kaiser Permanente information online system-Clinical Library- linking you to a variety of databases.
+The Library is located on the lower level (across from Central Services) Library Hours are 9:00-4:30 M and F. Available from your desktop is the Clinical Library, linking you to a variety of databases.
 Use the Ask-a-Librarian tab from the home page to submit your requests to a librarian.

-Kaiser Permanente Libraries Online Catalog - KPLibraries is a web-based inventory of all the KP libraries' holdings available to physicians and employees.
+Kaiser Permanente Libraries Online Catalog - -- is a web-based inventory of all the KP libraries', http://clm.kp.org under Reference Shelf holdings available to physicians and employees.
+Use the ASK-a-Librarian tab from the home page to submit your request to the librarian. ask@kpLibraries.libanswers.com